St. Louis Blues: Financial problems, near-move, and playoff streak (1970–1987)

 Ornest ran the Blues very cheaply, though the players did not mind.
 According to Sutter, they wanted to stay in St. Louis because it reminded them of the rural Canadian towns where many of them grew up.
 For instance, Ornest asked many players to defer their salaries to help meet operating costs, but the players always got paid in the end.
 During most of Ornest's tenure, the Blues had only 26 players under contract–23 in St. Louis, plus three on their farm team, the Montana Magic.
 Most NHL teams during the mid-1980s had over 60 players under contract.
 Despite operating on a shoestring, the Blues remained competitive even though they never finished more than six games over .500 in Ornest's three years as owner.
 During this time, Doug Gilmour, drafted by St. Louis in 1982, emerged as a star.

 While the Blues remained competitive, they were unable to keep many of their young players.
 More often than not, several of the Blues' emerging stars ended up as Calgary Flames, and the sight of Flames executive Al MacNeil was always greeted with dread.
 In fact, several of the Blues' young stars, such as Rob Ramage, Joe Mullen and Gilmour, were main cogs in the Flames' 1989 Stanley Cup win.
 Sutter and Federko were the only untouchables on the Blues during that era.
-By 1986, the team reached the Campbell Conference Finals against the Flames.
-Doug Wickenheiser's overtime goal in Game 6 to cap a furious comeback remains one of the greatest moments in team history (known locally as the "Monday Night Miracle"), but the Blues lost Game 7, 2–1.
-Years later, Sutter argued that had the Blues made it to the Stanley Cup Finals, they would have likely beaten the Canadiens, having won two out of three games against the Habs in the regular season.
+By 1986, the team reached the Campbell Conference finals against the Flames.
+Doug Wickenheiser's overtime goal in game 6 to cap a furious comeback remains one of the greatest moments in team history (known locally as the "Monday Night Miracle"), but the Blues lost game 7, 2–1.
+Years later, Sutter argued that had the Blues made it to the Stanley Cup Final, they would have likely beaten the Canadiens, having won two out of three games against the Habs in the regular season.
 After that season, Ornest sold the team to a group led by St. Louis businessman Michael Shanahan.